 - shoe repair tools – especially skiving knives

-- auto-mechanics tools – especially heavy duty foot-pumps, tyre pressure gauges and piston ring compressors
+- auto-mechanics tools – especially heavy duty foot-pumps, tyre pressure gauges and spark plug wrenches

-- electrical repair tools – especially multi-meters and desoldering equipment
+- electrical repair tools – especially multi-meters, desoldering equipment and wire strippers

-- industrial/professional quality power tools – especially heavy duty drills and bench grinders
+- industrial/professional quality power tools – especially drills and bench grinders

 - good quality Singer round-bobbin hand machines – because spare parts are easily available in the UK and all over Africa for these old but solidly-built machines

 - electric sewing machines.
 These need to be in good working order and be capable of zig-zag stitching and embroidery.
 A foot controller and instruction manual, though preferable, are not essential

 We also need items of haberdashery and dressmaking fabric.